UAH Stays Cool Except NH Land Warms February 2026

 The UAH dataset includes temperature results for air above the oceans, and thus should be most comparable to the SSTs.
 There is the additional feature that ocean air temps avoid Urban Heat Islands (UHI).
 The graph below shows monthly anomalies for ocean air temps since January 2015.

 After sharp cooling everywhere in January 2023, there was a remarkable spiking of Tropical ocean temps from -0.5C up to + 1.2C in January 2024.
 The rise was matched by other regions in 2024, such that the Global anomaly peaked at 0.86C in April.
 Since then all regions have cooled down sharply to a low of 0.27C in January.
 In February 2025, SH rose from 0.1C to 0.4C pulling the Global ocean air anomaly up to 0.47C, where it stayed in March and April.
 In May drops in NH and Tropics pulled the air temps over oceans down despite an uptick in SH.
 At 0.43C, ocean air temps were similar to May 2020, albeit with higher SH anomalies.
-In November/December all regions are cooler, led by a sharp drop in SH bringing the Global ocean anomaly down to 0.02C.
-January saw continued Tropical cooling offset by NH warming.
+In November/December all regions were cooler, led by a sharp drop in SH bringing the Global ocean anomaly down to 0.02C.
+January and February saw continued Tropical cooling and NH cooling as well pulling Globa ocean air temps lower.

 Land Air Temperatures Tracking in Seesaw Pattern